(Content Certification Sixth–12th grade)

 - Formal application for admission.

-- Completion of an interview with a faculty member in the OBB School of Education and Professional Studies.
+- Completion of an interview with a faculty member in the OBB School of Education.

 - Two letters of recommendation for ESEC majors.